mj-meyer/HowToDad/README.md

 - Github

 Haven't really used Github.
 Most projects I work on are on Gitlab.
+I used Github to plan and manage the project.
 It's been a pretty cool experience :)

 🔎 **Project assumptions**